Jodie-Lee TrembathManaging Editor

 Dee is our multi-media content manager and an executive producer for the TFS podcast.
 Dee has a BA/BSc from the ANU, and is doing her Honours in anthropology at the ANU in 2019.
 She is interested in all things anthropology, particularly the shifting nature of public spaces through the way people interact within them.
 Dee also has a passion for science communication, an addiction to coffee, and loves exploring the world around her (and cuddling her very fluffy cat).

 Matthew is an executive producer of the TFS podcast and technical co-ordinator for future projects.
-Matthew has a BSc, majoring in biology and psychology from the ANU.
-He is doing his Honours in psychology at ANU in 2019.
+Matthew has a BSc, majoring in biology and psychology, from the ANU.
+He is currently doing a Master of Science Communication at the ANU.
 Matthew is very interested in communication of complex topics such as anthropology and some of the underlying principles of ethnography.
 In his spare time, Matthew enjoys partaking in combat sports and a nice chocolate milkshake.

 Juliette is a member of the social media team at TFS, primarily responsible for The Familiar Strange Facebook Page and The Familiar Strange Chats Facebook Group.
 She is also a public health professional working for Aboriginal community control in the Northern Territory of Australia.
 She has an MPH and a BA in social anthropology from The University of London and is interested in medical anthropology and human rights.
 Juliette enjoys ‘going out bush’ and exploring other cultures through food.